zard777/Hacking_game_bunker/WindWard/README.md

 ### Tested with CE 6.6

 ```
-WindWard_modified's PlayerPointerBaseScan function was deleted due to malfunctioning operations
+PlayerPointerBaseScan function was deleted due to malfunctioning operations
 ```